yuweihao/reclor/README.md

 ## Results

-We obtain the following results with `Ubuntu 16.04, NVIDIA driver 430, PyTorch 1.3.1, cudatoolkit 10.1, numpy 1.17.4, and NVIDIA TITAN RTX GPU` (we find the results are different between TITAN RTX and GeForce RTX 2080TI when runing large models).
+We obtain the following results with `Ubuntu 16.04, NVIDIA driver 430, PyTorch 1.3.1, cudatoolkit 10.1, numpy 1.17.4, NVIDIA apex, and NVIDIA TITAN RTX GPU` (we find the results are different between TITAN RTX and GeForce RTX 2080TI when runing large models).

 |  Model   | Val  | Test | Test-E | Test-H |
 |  ----  | ----  |  ----  | ----  |  ----  |